yzerlaut/old_physion/behavioral_monitoring/README.md

 The algorithm to compute the position was base on the case by case transitions depicted in the drawing above (left panel), [./locomotion.py](./locomotion.py)

+Two parameters to convert to cm (NEED TO PROVIDE REFS):
+- perimeter_cm=25
+- cpr=1000

 ## Configure cameras